SuperOfficeDocs/data-access/docs/getting-started/index.md

 ## Platforms (SuperOffice clients)

-SuperOffice supports different forms of scripting automation.
-[SuperOffice Service][4] (CS) supports scripting automation and accounts for the majority of integrations.
-SuperOffice CRM on the other hand is available as four unique platforms, each of which has its own extensibility characteristics:
+[SuperOffice Service][4] (CS) supports scripting automation and extensive UI customizations and accounts for the majority of integrations.

-* [Windows client][5]
-* [Onsite Web client][6]
-* [Online Web client][7]
-* Mobile clients: SuperOffice Mobile and Pocket CRM
+SuperOffice CRM is available as the [Online Web client][7], the [Onsite Web client][6], and the [Windows client][5], each of which has its own extensibility characteristics.

-These first three CRM clients support many forms of integration, but the mobile clients do not: SuperOffice Mobile and Pocket CRM support custom web panels that are configurable on each device, but that is all.
-They don't expose any external integration points.
+The [mobile clients][31] SuperOffice Mobile and Pocket CRM support custom web panels that are configurable on each device.
+They expose few external integration points.

 ### Recommended APIs for each platform